sfrancey/Real-or-Not-NLP-with-Disaster-Tweets_Team_Blancpain/README.md

 #### Iteration 3 : Working on text

   - EDA on Text: Evaluated the impact of the two following cleaning on text:
   - Dropped stopwords
   - Removed punctuation

   - Bais Model trying preprocessing techniques
   - Result: Did not improve the model.
 Worse, decreased the accuracy by 0.002

   - **Best accuracy score: Logistic Regression - text (with stopwords and punctuation) - TFIDF : 0.817 ↗**

-#### Iteration 4 : Working on Keyword + Text
+#### Iteration 4 : Working on Keywords + Text

   - Further EDA on Keyword: Only consider most related Keywords per Target (> 87%) → Keyword Selected = 47 out of 210

   - Merged Selected Keyword + Text (cleaned from iteration 3)

   - **Best Accuracy : Logistic Regression - TFIDF : 0.818 ↗**

 #### Iteration 5 : Working on Location

   - EDA on Location :
     - Cleaning and Normalizing Location features which appears the most (Top 150)
     - Identify which location are mainly related to a specific target and which ones are ambiguous
     - Only consider most related Location per Target (> 90%) (Cf. Graph) ⇒ 7 locations

   - Merge Keywords + Text cleaned with cleaned  locations

   - **Best Accuracy : kNN (Text + Selected keywords + Selected location) - TFIDF : 0.77 ↘️**

 #### Iteration 6 : Model and hyperparameters optimization

   - Model optimization by using cross validation and hyperparameters optimization for the following models:
     - kNN
     - logistic regression
     - random forest
     - decision tree

   - Evaluated the model on selected keywords, selected location and text (iteration 5), since it was the most accurate features to work with

   - **Best Accuracy : Text + Selected location + Selected keywords / logistc regression / TF-IDF / C: 3.1622776601683795, max_iter: 100, penalty: 'l2', solver: 'newton-cg' : 0.818**

 #### Iteration 7 : Unsuccessful tries

   - Tested more than 100 different models to see which one was the most accurate.
 We tried the following cleaning:
     - Clean smileys
     - Clean spelling mistakes
     - Remove isolated letters
     - Delete further elements (@, html punctuation, http links)

   - We tried to use only one of these cleaning method each time and applied all models onto it (logistic regression/random forest and W2V/TF-IDF) to see the best accuracy.

   - **Best Accuracy : Text + selected keyword / logistic regression / TF-IDF :**